upperlinecode/list-methods-mini-lab-python/README.md

 ```

-As you go through this lab, you'll want to refer back to the [python documentation on lists](https://docs.python.org/3/tutorial/datastructures.html).
-The explanations are pretty good, the sample code snippets are great.
+As you go through this lab, you'll want to refer back to the [python documentation on lists](https://www.w3schools.com/python/python_lists.asp).
 This is where you can learn about other methods like ".sort()" that we used above.